TLS10GC-IP Reference Design

 This document describes the details of TLS 1.3 Client 10Gbps IP Core (TLS10GC-IP) reference design.
 In this reference design, TLS10GC-IP is used to establish a secure connection using the Transport Layer Security protocol version 1.3 over TCP by handling TLS1.3 handshake, encrypting and decrypting data transferred between the client and the server.
 Users can set network parameters for TOE10GLL-IP, download and upload payloads to the server by inputting supported command via the serial console.
 Further details regarding the hardware design and CPU firmware are provided below.

 In this test environment, CPU system is designed to interface with FPGA logic through AXI4 Lite bus and interface with user through serial console in test PC.
 CPU system communicates with hardware via memory mapping.
-Axi4Mux is designed to separate the memory mapping for hardware communication into two areas: offset 0x00000-0x000FF for TOE10GLL-IP and 0x00100-0x3FFFF for TLS10GC-IP.
-To connect the hardware with each memory area of CPU system, AXI4-Lite bus must be implemented by LAxi2TLS for TLS10GC-IP and LAxi2TOE for TOE10GLL-IP, as shown in Figure 2‑1.
+The memory mapping is separated into two regions: TOE10GLL-IP and TLS10GC-IP.
+The AXI4-Lite interfaces are implemented using LAxi2TLS (for TLS10GC-IP) and LAxi2TOE (for TOE10GLL-IP), as shown in Figure 1.

 This module is designed to convert the signal interface of AXI4-Lite to be register interface.
 Also, it enables two clock domains to communicate.